-Parents and guardians across the county learned last Tuesday, April 19, which primary school their child had been placed in.
+Parents and guardians across the county learned earlier this year which primary school their child had been placed in.

 Overall, Derbyshire County Council made approximately 10,600 offers of places on National Offer Day.

 Of those parents who applied for a reception place by the closing date, 95.3 per cent (7,112 children) were offered their first-choice school.

 In addition, 2.9 per cent (245), had their second preference met for a place in September.

 Another 0.45 per cent (34) were given a place at their third preference; and the remaining 1.35 per cent have been offered either their normal area school if places are available or the nearest school with vacancies to the home address where the normal area school is oversubscribed.

 First preferences are higher than in 2021.
 Overall 98.6 per cent of pupils were allocated one of their three preferences, which is slightly higher than the 98.3 offered one of their preferred schools in 2021, representing a continuing positive picture.